sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

             $ make
             ...lots more output...

-If you don't get that warning at the end then ECH isn't enabled so go back some steps and re-do whatever needs re-doing:-) If you want to debug curl then you should add ``--enable-debug`` to the ``configure`` command.
+If you don't get that WARNING at the end of the ``configure`` command, then ECH isn't enabled, so go back some steps and re-do whatever needs re-doing:-) If you want to debug curl then you should add ``--enable-debug`` to the ``configure`` command.

 ### Using ECH and DoH

-Curl has some support for using DoH for A/AAAA lookups so it was relatively easy to add retrieval of HTTPS RRs in that situation.
+Curl supports using DoH for A/AAAA lookups so it was relatively easy to add retrieval of HTTPS RRs in that situation.
 To use ECH and DoH together:

             $ cd $HOME/code/curl
             $ LD_LIBRARY_PATH=$HOME/code/openssl ./src/curl --ech --doh-url https://1.1.1.1/dns-query https://defo.ie/ech-check.php